sahilrajput03/sahilrajput03/learning-bash.md

 ------

-Equality operators and && and || operator:
+Equality operators, (#Comparisom Operators) and && and || operator:

+# What the heck is ge, le, lt, gt ??
+# Refer this amazing source: https://tldp.org/LDP/abs/html/comparison-ops.html

 if ((10>5 && 5>1 )); then echo cool; fi
 # output: cool